bioinfomaticsCSU/ARC/README.md

 AMOS package makes use of Python and Perl (Practical Extraction and Report Language).
 Python and Perl are available on most systems and the latest versions can be downloaded free of charge.
 AMOS requires Perl version 5.6.0 or later.
-If `perl' or `python' are available from your system PATH, all is well, if not you will need to instruct `configure' where they are located by setting the environment variable PERL and PYTHON to the full path of `perl' and `python' respectively (see the Defining Variables section in the `INSTALL' file).
+If ‘perl’ or ‘python’ are available from your system PATH, all is well, if not you will need to instruct ‘configure’ where they are located by setting the environment variable PERL and PYTHON to the full path of ‘perl’ and ‘python’ respectively (see the Defining Variables section in the ‘INSTALL’ file).
 Some Perl scripts in the AMOS package require additional modules that you should install:
 DBI (http://search.cpan.org/~timb/DBI/)
 Statistics::Descriptive (http://search.cpan.org/~shlomif/Statistics-Descriptive-3.0100/)